grtoverflow/PC-Malloc/README.md

 2. Install NightWatch library.
 The source code of NightWatch library is under /nightwatch\_v1.0.

 3. Modify memory allocator.
 If you are an allocator developer, and you may want to integrate NightWatch into your own memory allocator.
 Then you need to implement the interfaces defined in /nightwatch\_v1.0/allocator.h.
 In this project, we have integrated NightWatch into tcmalloc.
 You can take the modified allocator (under /gperftools-2.4\_NW_externed\_v1.0) as example.
-Or if you just want to try a cache-aware allocator, the modified tcmalloc can also be used.
-To use the allocator, you need to relink your application with -ltcmalloc.
+Or if you just want to try a cache-aware allocator, then the allocator can also be used without further modification.
+To use the allocator, you need to relink your application with flag -ltcmalloc.
 For more detailed information, see /gperftools-2.4\_NW_externed\_v1.0/readme.txt.

 Syetem Framework
 ---------